w3f/polkadot-wiki/docs/learn-treasury.md

 ## Creating a Treasury Proposal

 The proposer has to deposit 5% of the requested amount or 20 KSM (whichever is higher) as an anti-spam measure.
 This amount is burned if the proposal is rejected, or refunded otherwise.
 These values are subject to [governance](learn-governance) so they may change in the future.
-The way to always find out the up to date values is to [query the constants](https://polkadot.js.org/apps/#/chainstate/constants) as in the image below, or to look at the [source code](https://github.com/paritytech/substrate/blob/master/frame/treasury/src/lib.rs#L784).

 ![Constants queried in the Polkadot JS UI](/img/treasury/constants.jpg)